mattiasbonte/mattiasbonte/README.md

 ## 👨🏼‍💻 About

-I am an electromechanical engineer who is very passionate about creating full stack web applications that look good and are functional.
+I am an ex-electromechanical engineer who is very passionate about creating full stack web applications that look good and are functional.

 - 🔭 I'm currently working on ...
 - 🌱 I'm currently learning [Vue 3](https://v3.vuejs.org/)